-buried at Welshpool), second son of William Herbert, 1st earl of Pembroke of the second creation, by Anne Parr, daughter of Sir Thomas Parr, had purchased the 'Red Castle' in Powis and its lordship from Edward Grey in 1587 (see Powis, Grey, lords of).
-He appears to have had Catholic leanings, and his wife and children were returned as recusants in 1594 (Trans.
-Cymm., 1945, 122).
+(buried at Welshpool), the second son of William Herbert, 1st earl of Pembroke of the second creation, by Anne Parr, daughter of Sir Thomas Parr, had purchased the 'Red Castle' in Powis and its lordship from Edward Grey in 1587 (see Powis, Grey, lords of).
+He appears to have had Catholic leanings, and his wife and children were returned as recusants in 1594 (The Transactions of the Honourable Society of Cymmrodorion, 1945, 122).

 by Mary, daughter of Thomas Stanley, master of the Mint, was Member of Parliament for Montgomeryshire between 1597 and 1629, member of the Council in Wales and the Marches, knighted at the coronation of James I, and high sheriff of Montgomeryshire, 1613.
 In 1616 he secured a grant of the manors of Kedewen and Kerry and the borough and castle of Montgomery.
 He was created 1st baron Powis in 1629, and was given the constableship of Radnor castle and the stewardship of Radnor, 1631.
 He held Powis castle for Charles I, whom he once entertained there, during the Civil War, but was forced to surrender to Sir Thomas Myddelton, 2 October 1644.
 His wife was Eleanor, third daughter of the earl of Northumberland.
-A protégé of the earl of Pembroke (Trans.
-Cymm., 1942, 70), his Romanist leanings did not embarrass him, but in later life he appears to have grown stronger in that faith, in which his children were diligently nurtured.
+A protégé of the earl of Pembroke (The Transactions of the Honourable Society of Cymmrodorion, 1942, 70), his Romanist leanings did not embarrass him, but in later life he appears to have grown stronger in that faith, in which his children were diligently nurtured.

 was page of honour at the coronation of James II.
-He was deputy-lieutenant for the counties of Anglesey, Cardi- gan, Caernarvon, Merioneth, Monmouth, and Pembroke, 1688.
+He was deputy-lieutenant for the counties of Anglesey, Cardiganshire, Caernarvonshire, Merionethshire, Monmouthshire, and Pembrokeshire, 1688.
 Imprisoned on suspicion of high treason in 1689, he was outlawed in 1696, but through a technical error his estates escaped confiscation.
 He built Powis House in Great Ormond Street, having sold the house in Lincoln's Inn Fields.
 He was again imprisoned in 1715, suspected of having abetted the Pretender, but in 1722 his estates were restored to him, and he was summoned to Parliament as marquess of Powis, but the dukedom was not revived, though he appears to have planned to press his claim to it.
 In politics he was a Tory.
-He was buried at Hendon, 28 October 1745, leaving by his wife Mary, daughter of Sir Thomas Preston, two sons, WILLIAM, 3rd marquess, who d. unmarried, aged about 50 in 1748, and EDWARD (died 1734), who had by his wife Henrietta, daughter of the 1st earl of Waldegrave, a posthumous daughter, BARBARA (1735 - 1786), who m.
+He was buried at Hendon, 28 October 1745, leaving by his wife Mary, daughter of Sir Thomas Preston, two sons, WILLIAM, 3rd marquess, who died unmarried, aged about 50 in 1748, and EDWARD (died 1734), who had by his wife Henrietta, daughter of the 1st earl of Waldegrave, a posthumous daughter, BARBARA (1735 - 1786), who married

 Published date: 1959